kmdouglass/website/posts/image-formation-in-brightfield-microscopy-part-1/index.md

 This is the easiest case.
 We're probably not going to be doing microscopy for such samples, so we don't even try to model it.

-There are techniques other than brightfield microscopy for studying multiply scattering samples, but they are outside the scope of this discussion.
+There are other techniques for studying multiply scattering samples, but they are outside the scope of this discussion.

 ## Weakly Scattering Objects